 Homebrewing is a hobby that many enjoy.
 For those who also enjoy gardening, it is a natural progression to grow one's own crops for brewing, known as "scratch brewing."
 While hops (Humulus lupulus) are a very popular ingredient for the home-brewer, many other brewing crops can be grown at home, including grains and flavorful herbs.

 When growing hops, it is important to start small.
 Since the plants are perennial, your good gardening practice will carry over to next season.
 It may be helpful to experiment with a few varieties in your first year to get a sense of what will work well for your garden.
 In terms of selecting herbs for homebrewing, you can be creative!
 Many plants found in herb gardens can be incorporated into beer recipes.

-For a fantastic list of hops varieties, herb suggestions and recipes, please refer to the wonderful book by Joe Fisher and Dennis Fisher--The Homebrewer's Garden (listed to the left).
+For a fantastic list of hops varieties, herb suggestions and recipes, please refer to the wonderful book by Joe Fisher and Dennis Fisher--The Homebrewer's Garden (listed to the right).
 Here are some of the hops varities you will find.

 "Select an area with plenty of sun.
 Hops need at least 6 - 8 hours of direct sun a day, so the south facing side of your home or an exposed site is a good location.
 Hop vines (called bines) can grow to over 25 feet and weigh over 20 pounds, so vertical space for a trellis is important as well.

 "Hops prefer well-aerated soil that is rich in nutrients and has good drainage.
 If you are going to plant several varieties, keep them well separated in your garden.
 Hop roots will spread quickly and take over the garden unless you separate them and trim the roots each season.